Azure/DevOps-Self-Hosted/docs/wiki/Self-hosted Managed DevOps Pool.md

   computeGalleryImageDefinitionName: 'sid-linux'
   imageVersion: '0.24470.675' // (optional)
   ```
-- Make sure the scaling is configured as `'manual'` (as Azure DevOps will control the scaling)

 > **Note:** To keep the parameter files as simple as possible, all values that don't necessarily need you attention are hardcoded as default values in the corresponding template files.
 To get an overview about these 'defaults', you can simply navigate from the parameter file to the linked template.

 The parameter file was created with Linux in mind.
 However, it also contains examples on how the same implementation would look like for Windows.
 Examples are always commented and can be used to replace the currently not commented values.

-As the deployments leverage [`AVM`](https://aka.ms/avm) modules you can find a full list of all supported parameters per module in that repository's modules.
+As the deployments leverage [`AVM`](https://aka.ms/avm) modules you can find a full list of all supported parameters per module in that [repository's](https://www.github.com/Azure/bicep-registry-modules) modules.
 A valid example may be that you want to add specific rules to the network security group deployment.
 This and several other parameters are available and documented in the module's `readme.md`.

 </details>